Fred Kacher

-Frederick William Kacher (born 1968) is a United States Navy rear admiral who serves as the vice director for operations of the Joint Staff.
-He most previously served as the assistant deputy chief of naval operations for operations, plans, and strategy of the United States Navy from May 25, 2021, to June 2022.
-Prior to that, he served as the Commander of Expeditionary Strike Group 7.
+Frederick William Kacher (born 1968) is a United States Navy vice admiral who has served as commander of the United States Seventh Fleet since February 15, 2024.
+He most recently served as the acting superintendent of the United States Naval Academy from August 2023 to January 2024.
+He previously served as vice director for operations of the Joint Staff from June 2022 to June 2023.
+He served as the assistant deputy chief of naval operations for operations, plans, and strategy of the United States Navy from May 2021 to June 2022, and prior to that, he served as the Commander of Expeditionary Strike Group 7.

-Raised in Oakton, Virginia, Kacher graduated from the United States Naval Academy in 1990 with a B.S. degree in English.
+Raised in Oakton, Virginia, Kacher graduated from the United States Naval Academy in 1990 with a Bachelor of Science in English.
 He later earned a Master of Public Policy degree with a concentration in international relations from the Kennedy School at Harvard University.

 Kacher is the author of the "Newly Commissioned Naval Officer's Guide" (first edition 2009, second edition 2018) and co-author with fellow Naval Academy alumnus Douglas Robb of the "Naval Officer's Guide to the Pentagon" (2019).

 Military career

 In June 2022, Kacher was assigned as vice director for operations of the Joint Staff.

 In January 2023, Kacher was nominated for promotion to vice admiral and assignment as commander of the United States Seventh Fleet.
+In June 2025, he was nominated for reappointment as a vice admiral and assignment as director of the Joint Staff.